deevesh11nov/polling-api-system/README.md

-# Employee Review System
+# Polling API System

-This is an application that allows employees to submit feedback toward each other’s performance.
+This is a server application in Node.js and a Database of your choice Only the API needs to be designed

 ## Steps to start the project